 It is hoped, that the Summit as a whole will give them an opportunity to interact with their peers and find common ground with development as the real beneficiary of such an enhanced relationship.

-Day Two of the Summit will feature masterclasses on various topical aspects of sports and recreation with further details to follow in due course.
+The Summit will feature masterclasses on various topical aspects of sports and recreation with further details to follow in due course.